AICrossSim/PLENA/README.md

-# LLama Acceleration Coprocessor Design
+# AIXSim: Llama Acceleration Coprocessor Design

-This project contains the implementation of a coprocessor for LlaMA model's inference process.
+This project contains the implementation of a coprocessor for Llama model's inference process.

 **Diagram of the coprocessor:**
 [View Diagram on Google Drawio](https://drive.google.com/file/d/1sSbIB95fhO-RxaFWXCJFLtUKPwHVk12C/view?usp=sharing)